 Bite the bullet: cancel as soon as you know you’ll have to.

 In 2008, one of the world’s most prestigious trail ultramarathons, the Western States Endurance Run, had to be cancelled due to forest fires.
-The organisers of the WSER sent this detailed letter to participants explaining why they had to come to that decision as soon as the decision was taken.
+The organisers of the WSER sent this detailed letter to participants explaining why they had to come to that decision as soon as the decision was taken (same here with the cancellation of another iconic mountain race, the 2019 Hardrock 100).

 Contrast that with this example of a Texas organiser who had not even bothered taking down registrations for a cancelled race months after the cancellation had been decided.
 Confused participants were left chasing refunds whilst others continued to register for an event that wasn’t going to take place.